OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 ca: fs.readFileSync(caCertFile),

-// If the CA file is correctly specified and the server's cert is valid, it should succeed.
+// If the CA file is set correctly and the server certificate is valid, this should succeed.

-// Do not disable checkServerIdentity unless you have a specific reason and understand the risks.
+// Do not disable checkServerIdentity unless you fully understand the risks.

 };